Skip to content

 The cryptography, in plain English.

-Two products run on the same crypto core.
-Seal embeds two independent signatures over the same digest inside a single PAdES CMS structure: ECDSA P-256 (recognized by every PDF reader today) and ML-DSA-65 (FIPS 204, the post-quantum scheme NIST standardized in August 2024).
+Four products run on the same crypto core.
+Seal and Sign embed two independent signatures over the same digest inside a single PAdES CMS structure: ECDSA P-256 (recognized by every PDF reader today) and ML-DSA-65 (FIPS 204, the post-quantum scheme NIST standardized in August 2024).
 An RFC 3161 timestamp from a qualified TSA wraps both.
-Vault uses the same hybrid philosophy for confidentiality: AES-256-GCM encrypts the document, and the data key is wrapped per recipient with a hybrid X25519 + ML-KEM-768 KEM (FIPS 203).
-Both products share one audit trail and one public verifier surface.
+Vault and My Vault apply the same hybrid philosophy to confidentiality: AES-256-GCM encrypts the document, and the data key is wrapped per recipient (Vault) or per tenant (My Vault) with a hybrid X25519 + ML-KEM-768 KEM (FIPS 203).
+All four products share one audit trail and one public verifier surface.

 How it works

-Two products, one workspace.
-Seal for court-defensible signatures (anyone can verify).
-Vault for encrypted documents that only the people you name can read.
-We retain hashes and audit metadata, never the original bytes.
+Four products, one workspace, one hybrid post-quantum core.
+Seal for court-defensible signatures anyone can verify.
+Vault for encrypted documents only the recipients you name can read.
+Sign for multi-party PAdES signature workflows with a final workspace PQC seal.
+My Vault for workspace-shared encrypted storage of any file.
+We retain hashes and audit metadata, never the original plaintext.

-Programmatic API access (POST /v1/seal, /v1/vault) ships from the Pro plan upward.
-The portal is the default surface — no API key required to seal or verify.
+Programmatic API access (POST /v1/seal, /v1/vault, /v1/sign/...) ships from the Pro plan upward.
+The portal is the default surface — no API key required to seal, send, sign, or verify.

 Sign in